javaplus/PicoProjects/reference/breadboards.md

 Breadboards are typically used for prototyping electronic circuits.
 We will be using a Breadboard for each lab.
 So, understanding how they work is critical.

-Here is a great link explaining how the work:
+Here is a great link explaining how breadboards work:
 [What is a Breadboard and How Do You Use One](https://www.makeuseof.com/tag/what-is-breadboard/)

 #### This illustrates how the different rows of pins are connected: